Quill One

 14. Industrial Design Concepts

 The design has to excite consumers while reassuring governments that this is real infrastructure.
-The best direction is premium, quiet, durable, and iconic rather than toy-like.
+The best direction is premium, quiet, durable, and iconic — not toy-like.

 Urchin concept